GoogleChrome/developer.chrome.com/site/en/blog/building-for-the-web/index.md

 have given a number of really strong arguments for building for the web, while also not hiding the fact that the web is a platform that is still not perfect, and pointing out that other alternatives exist.
 And as the three stand-out examples have shown, the decision is also not mutually exclusive.
-You can build a powerful PWA for the web, and have a great, platform-specific application at the same time.
+You can build a powerful web app, and have a great, platform-specific application at the same time.
 It is up to you to decide if you want to.

 {% Aside %} This is part one of a two part mini series on the capable web.
 Be sure to also read